stemey/baucis/README.md

       options: { limit: 1 }
     }, ... ]

-See the Mongoose [population documentation](http://mongoosejs.com/docs/populate.html) for more information!
+See the Mongoose [population documentation](http://mongoosejs.com/docs/populate.html) for more information.

 Contact Info
 ------------